Saturday, June 29, 2024

 The Noonan Family - Lehenaghmore , Togher

-A stretch of roadway on the Lehenaghmore side of Spur Hill is home to 14 original homes nestled in amongst newer more recent builds.
-This is the first in a series of short articles which takes a look at each one and its place in Togher local history.
+A stretch of roadway above Route 19 restaurant up Lehenaghmore is home to 14 original homes nestled in amongst newer more recent builds and industrial estate units.
+This is the first in a series of 4 short articles which takes a look at each one and its place in Togher local history.

 Noonan home , Lehenaghmore , Togher

 Denis Noonan was born in 1906 and would go on to become a member of the Dripsey Volunteers during the War Of Independence.
 Hannah Lane was born in Togher in 1912 and attended Togher National School.
-Her family home on Lehenaghmore Hill ( a.k.a.
-Spur Hill ) would go on to become her own marital home when the two married in 1939.
+Her family home on the hillside of Lehenaghmore Hill would go on to become her own marital home when the two married in 1939.
 Denis worked in St. Finbarrs hospital while his wife ran a small grocery store at their home.
 The couple would go on to have five children ; Dominick / Domie , Daniel / Donie , Margaret , Jim and Marty.

 Denis Noonan & Hannah